Juanc1to/rivulet/readme.rst

 Installation and deployment
 ---------------------------

 #.
-Check out the project repository into a working directory of your choice,
+Check out/clone the project repository into a working directory of your
-   then change into that working directory.
+   choice, then change into that working directory.

 #.
 Use npm to install the project dependencies: `npm i`.